mbhynes/nomnom/README.md

 ### What ``nomnom`` does

 ``nomnom`` is all about image ingestion and labelling based on user browsing behaviour on websites you chooses to monitor.
+You can plug it into any existing browser-based process that you'd like to get captioned training data for, without altering that process.

 So if you go to website X often enough to see images and want to store/label them for fine-tuning a stable diffusion model, you might have a use case for it.
 These [weirdos](https://www.unstability.ai/) probably do.
+But also any teams that want a simple way to bootstrap a browser to collect custom caption data.

 ### What ``nomnom`` doesn't do

 ``nomnom`` isn't a tool like [Label Studio](https://labelstud.io/), which is cool but starts from having an image dataset.

-If you need an image labelling tool for an existing dataset, Label Studio is way better---but you could use ``nomom`` to add images to datasets for Label Studio, e.g. by streaming images from your browser to a server that writes them to a storage bucket.
+If you need an image labelling tool for an existing dataset, Label Studio is way better---but you could use ``nomom`` to collect and prelabel images to process later with tools like Label Studio, e.g. by streaming images from your browser to a server that writes them to a storage bucket.

 ## Features